layilin/SP23-33852/_texts/full-text.md

 - Planter, with mighty props thy dome[^f69n5] support; [290]
 - Each flaw repair; and well, with massy bars,

-[^f69n1]: In a 5 June 1762 letter to his friend Bishop Thomas Percy, Grainger notes that he had almost finished writing *The Sugar-Cane* and that this set-piece on the hurricane was one of the last sections that needed to be completed: "You may remember I some time ago metioned my being engaged in a work of some length and difficulty.
+[^f69n1]: In a 5 June 1762 letter to his friend Bishop Thomas Percy, Grainger notes that he had almost finished writing *The Sugar-Cane* and that this set-piece on the hurricane was one of the last sections that needed to be completed: "You may remember I some time ago mentioned my being engaged in a work of some length and difficulty.
 Lately I completed it, at least for the present, though no less than a Georgic, and in four books too.
 It is called the 'Cane Piece,' and was composed mostly in my rides to the different parts of the island to visit my patients.
 I now send you the whole; only as I have seen no hurricane, and have not yet had time to arrange my remarks on a fire by night in a cane field, those parts in the second book are incomplete" (Nichols 278).

 [^f69n2]: welkin.
 Sky, firmament.